Mickle026/Emby-DemoPlugin-WebSocket-CorruptImageRepair/README.md

 # Corrupt Image Repair (Demo Teaching Plugin)

 This Emby plugin demonstrates how to perform a **non-destructive image corruption scan** using WebSockets for real-time progress updates.
-It was adapted from the `GameSocketDemo` scaffold and extended to scan library images (Primary, Backdrop, Logo, Thumb, etc.) without deleting or altering them.
+It was adapted from the `WebSocketDemo` scaffold and extended to scan library images (Primary, Backdrop, Logo, Thumb, etc.) without deleting or altering them.

 ---